 Robert Knopp, MD, an endocrinologist and the endowed professor of lipid research at the University of Washington in Seattle, puts it bluntly: “Cholesterol in the diet is a minor player in heart disease.”

-A significant body of scientific evidence (much of which is referenced in Ravnskov’s and Rogers’s books — see the Web Extra! at right for a selection of study references) points to high cholesterol as a marker of inflammation-based diseases like heart disease, rather than a root cause.
+A significant body of scientific evidence (much of which is referenced in Ravnskov’s and Rogers’s books) points to high cholesterol as a marker of inflammation-based diseases like heart disease, rather than a root cause.
 Meanwhile, science is also revealing that trans fats, sugars, refined carbohydrates — particularly when combined with a too-low intake of plant-based, whole-food nutrition — are the primary culprits in creating inflammation, and thus more strongly implicated than egg yolks, butter or sirloin tips in triggering high cholesterol levels in the body.

 All of which means it’s probably time for health-concerned people everywhere to reconsider what we thought we knew about cholesterol, and its real role in making or breaking our health.